Component Parameters Describe Features of a Part

 - Study up on best practices for professional EDA library management

-Get on board with the future in component parameter management, including intuitive menus for easy access to complex information.
-Altium Designer provides structure to their component parameters and stores the information in one location, with many access points.
-Having multiple access points allows enterprise partners ability to find and store information relevant to partners throughout the design and development process.
+Get on board with the future in component parameter management, including intuitive menus, dialog boxes, and object function defaults for easy access to complex information.
+Altium Designer provides structure to their PCB component parameters and stores the information in one location, with many access points.
+Having multiple access points allows enterprise partners and users the ability to find and store data, objects, function, and values that are relevant to other partners throughout the design and development process.
 Altium Designer provides component parameter management within it’s Properties Panel where a dedicated Parameter menu is located.
-Any addition or changes propagate through the entire document set and your PCBA is successfully managed for real-time progress.
+Any addition or element changes propagate through the entire document file set, and your Printed Circuit Board Assembly (PCBA) will be successfully managed for real-time progress.